-Paget’s disease of bone refers to a disorder of bone turnover.
-There is excessive bone turnover (formation and reabsorption) due to excessive activity of both osteoblasts and osteoclasts.
-This excessive turnover is not coordinated, leading to patchy areas of high density (sclerosis) and low density (lysis).
-This results in enlarged and misshapen bones with structural problems that increase the risk of pathological fractures.
+Paget’s disease of bone involves excessive bone turnover (reabsorption and formation) due to increased osteoclast and osteoblast activity.
+The excessive turnover is not coordinated, leading to patchy areas of high density (sclerosis) and low density (lysis).
+The result is enlarged and misshapen bones, structural problems and an increased risk of pathological fractures.
 It particularly affects the axial skeleton (the bones of the head and spine).

 - Bone pain

 - Bone deformity

 X-ray findings include: